 • Train: Most Romanians don’t have a car, that’s why the rail system in Romania is well developed and connects most parts of the country.
 Romanian train journeys are generally cheap and scenic, especially in the stunning Transylvania region in case we didn't scare you away with Dracula's tales.

 • Bus & Maxi Taxis: Buses come in all shapes and sizes.
-It might be tricky to understand the system, how to get from town to town via the busses or maxi taxis but once you found out, it is a cheap and fast way of transport.
+It might be tricky to understand the system, how to get from town to town via the busses or maxi taxis but once you find out, it is a cheap and fast way of transport.
 You can find the timetable at the Autogari site.

 • Plane: Romania is a large country, at least for Europeans as we have tiny countries like Andorra or Liechtenstein.
 But Romania is huge and it makes sense to hop on a flight when taking a trip from Bucharest to Timisoara.
 It already takes 3 hours by plane.